 - Measures to prevent evictions have benefited more than 70,000 families at risk of social exclusion

-- In the last semester 4,000 applications have been registered more than in the last six months of 2015
+- In the last semester, 4,000 more applications have been registered than in the last six months of 2015

-The CBP, together with the Social Housing Fund (FSV) and the suspension of mortgage launches, is part of the package of measures promoted by the Executive since the beginning of the X Legislature with the objective of addressing the problem of evictions.
-In total, 70,096 families have benefited from these measures aimed at groups at risk of exclusion: 40,446 to the CBP, the FSV has allowed the conclusion of 6,800 rental contracts at reduced prices and 22,850 launches have been suspended until September through the moratorium mortgage.
+The CBP, together with the Social Housing Fund (FSV) and the suspension of mortgage launches, is part of the package of measures promoted by the Executive since the beginning of the X Legislature with the aim of facing the problem of evictions.
+In total, 70,096 families have benefited from these measures aimed at groups at risk of exclusion: 40,446 to CBP, the FSV has allowed the conclusion of 6,800 rental contracts at reduced prices and 22,850 launches have been suspended until September through the moratorium mortgage.

 According to the information on CBP sent to Congress, in the first six months of 2016, 4,000 more applications were registered compared to the previous semester, up to a total of 17,306.
 The average rate of loans to applicant families was 2.85% and the average loan life of just over 22 years.
 A quarter of the applications received had a debt of less than 50,000 euros.
 Of the 16,276 applications whose processing concluded in the first half of 2016, 9,507 were accepted and 5,437 were rejected for not meeting the requirements.